 - 3.1.
 Please post all course-related questions in the Piazza page so that the whole class may benefit from your conversation.
 Not all posts require a reply from the instructor/TA and often it is better for students to hash out an answer to a question. - 3.2.
 To contact the TAs, open Canvas Inbox, compose a new message, select this course, then next to the 'To' box click the address book, select "Teaching Assistants", then choose the name(s) of TAs you wish to contact. - 3.3.
 Please email your instructor only for matters of a personal or private (grading) nature.
 The instructor or a TA will reply to most course-related questions within 24-48 hours. - 3.4.
-Any email sent to the instructor about this course must originate with an OSU supplied email account and contain the tag [CS271-400] at the beginning of the subject.
+Any email sent to the instructor about this course must originate with an OSU supplied email account and contain the tag [CS271] at the beginning of the subject.
 Failure to comply with this will result in delayed (or possibly nonexistent) response to your email. - 3.5.
-Office hours will be held online through Canvas using BigBlueButton Conferences (integrated into Canvas).
-Just click the "Conferences" tab during any scheduled office hours and you should see the option to join in!
+Office hours will be held online through the class Slack workspace.
+To get started on slack please go to https://it.engineering.oregonstate.edu/slack .
+You'll want to add the class-specific slack by connecting to the oregonstate.enterprise.slack.com workspace.
+It should then show up as one of your connected Workspaces.